Thread.current local-variables behavior

 Attribute Reference—Returns the value of a thread-local variable, using either a symbol or a string name.
 If the specified variable does not exist, returns nil.

-#3 Updated by Yusuke Endoh about 2 years ago
+#3 Updated by Yusuke Endoh over 2 years ago

 - Status changed from Rejected to Open